rocket-pool/old.docs.rocketpool.net/src/guides/node/mev.md

 This "marketplace" where block builders interact with validators is known as a **relay**.
 Different relays have different rules (such as which of the aforementioned "flavors" of MEV they permit from block builders, and whether or not they comply with certain government sanction regulations), but ultimately they all serve this same marketplace function.

-Rocket Pool currently offers its node operators access to **six different relays**:
+Rocket Pool currently offers its node operators access to **multiple different relays**:

 | Name | Regulation | MEV Types |
 | - | - | - |